Battle of Duck Lake National Historic Site of Canada

 The Battle of Duck Lake National Historic Site of Canada is located on a spacious, 12-hectare grassed lot near the town of Duck Lake, Saskatchewan.
 It was the site of the first battle of the North-West Rebellion/Resistance of 1885.
 Located within the Beardy’s and Okemasis Reserve, the site includes an Historic Sites and Monuments Board of Canada cairn and plaque, placed there in 1950.
 Official recognition refers to the rectangular lot of the battlefield.

-The Battle of Duck Lake was designated a national historic site of Canada in 1924 because:
+The Battle of Duck Lake was designated a national historic site of Canada because:

 - at this place on 26 March 1885, the first in a series of battles known as the North-West Resistance took place;